 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 The two following sheets that I would like to talk about are not really necessary for the construction permits.
 They are more informative for the contractor.
-One of these is the interior elevations.
+One of these is the interior elevation.

 Now we had talked before about the order in which the information is presented.
 And you can see, image 1, image 2, image 3, image 4, image 5, and so on and so on.
-Again, the images are numbered from top to bottom and then from top to left.
+Again, the images are numbered from top to bottom and then from left to right.

-So, it is usually from right to bottom and then from right to left, again, because we tend to engrave the images to the left.
+So, it is usually from top to bottom and then from left to right, again, because we tend to arrange the images in that direction.
 What I would like to do for a second is go back to our floor plan of the living room.
 And I mentioned this when we were talking about the elevations before, the interior elevations.

 This is the symbol that is being used for the interior elevations.
 You can see that it says to go to sheet A5.3 and to see the image of this elevation, look to the left.
-Then you are seeing image 2.
-So what I'm going to do is go to A5.3 and then look at image 2.
+Then you will see image 2.
+So, what I’m going to do is go to A5.3 and look at image 2.
 Then you can see that I have a window, a chimney, and some doors.

-If I go back to my floor plan, you can see the window, the chimney and the doors.
-If I'm looking at image 3, again, this is an interior elevation looking from this point down on this wall.
+If I go back to my floor plan, you will see the window, the chimney, and the doors.
+If I look at image 3, again, this is an interior elevation looking down on this wall from this point.
 You can see that when looking from this point of view, I have my door, I have some cabinets, I have a window, door, window.

-So, again, if I go to image number 3 and look at it, what I have here is the window of the room, the carpentry and then the view from the kitchen.
-So they are organized in the same way as if I were standing here looking down.
+So, again, if I go to image number 3 and look at it, what I have here is the window of the room, the carpentry, and then the view from the kitchen.
+So, they are organized the same way as if I were standing here, looking down.
 So, again, the doors of the room would be to the right, as seen here.

-If I were to choose image number 6, that would be the view from this point here.
+If I choose image number 6, that would be the view from this point.
 I have a window, a lot of cabinets, and a door.
-So I'll look at image number 6 again.
+So I’ll look at image number 6 again.